 We estimate the value to society in terms of both use and non-use values.
 Use values represent the values to users and direct beneficiaries.
 This is relevant when assessing the benefits of the different land use options at BMD.
 Additionally, and especially in the areas of heritage and large transformational urban regeneration schemes, we should also acknowledge non-use values, which are an important and prominent part of guidelines in this area including the HM Treasury Green Book and the Organisation for Economic Cooperation and Development (OECD) guidelines.
 Non-use value is a crucial issue in the appraisal of cultural heritage assets since much of the value of these assets derive from their very existence or the benefits for future generations.
-Valuation of culture and heritage in other policy areas in the UK such as work conducted by the Department for Digital, Culture, Media and Sport has a significant focus on non-use value.
+Valuation of culture and heritage in other policy areas in the UK such as work conducted by the Department for Digital, Culture, Media and Sport has a significant focus on non-use value.9

-Estimating use and non-use values allows us to derive the Total Economic Value for the new stadium and cultural heritage assets in Liverpool, which is aggregated to all households in the Merseyside region.
+Estimating use and non-use values allows us to derive the Total Economic Value 10 for the new stadium and cultural heritage assets in Liverpool, which is aggregated to all households in the Merseyside region.
 This provides a comprehensive value estimate for the impact of the proposed redevelopment against the status quo do nothing option of keeping Bramley-Moore Dock in its current condition.
 We derive the overall heritage and social value of the new stadium which can be incorporated into Value for Money business case assessments.
-The methods applied in this report are the most appropriate way to
+The methods applied in this report are the most appropriate way to capture the value of these important benefits and make sure they are fully accounted for in the appraisal process.
+In all cases, efforts have been made to minimise potential biases by applying best-practice methodology and survey design published by DCMS and the Arts and Humanities Research Council (2015) and to apply conservative estimation methods to produce the most realistic values for appraisal.

-&lt;sup>9 Fujiwara et al. 2018
+9 Fujiwara et al. 2018

-&lt;sup>10 Pearce and O'zdemiroglu 2002
+10 Pearce and O'zdemiroglu 2002